-10.11.2 Electromagnetic Compatibility
+10.10.3 Electromagnetic Compatibility

-In order to assure electromagnetic compatibility (EMC), agencies responsible for UWB operations shall:
+1. In order to assure EMC, agencies responsible for UWB operations shall:

-- a. at a minimum, ensure protection of safety-of-life, radionavigation satellite, search and rescue, satellite uplink, satellite downlink, passive sensing, radio astronomy, and aeronautical radionavigation operations. - b. in a timely manner, coordinate with other agencies that may be affected and may include provisions for real-time coordination during the period the UWB system is in operation. - c. immediately suspend such operations upon the request of an affected agency or non-federal entity in the event that the UWB system causes harmful interference to authorized stations.
+a.
+At a minimum, ensure protection of safety-of-life, radionavigation satellite, search and rescue, satellite uplink, satellite downlink, passive sensing, radio astronomy, and aeronautical radionavigation operations.

+b.
+In a timely manner, coordinate with other agency(ies) or licensee(s) that may be affected and may include provisions for real-time coordination during the period the UWB system is in operation.

+c.
+Immediately suspend such operations upon the request of an affected agency(ies) or licensee(s) in the event that the UWB system causes harmful interference to authorized stations.